Ask a Professor: The Practice Environment in Indiana

 “My first job was in a rural health clinic,” Dr. Juestel says.
 “I got an HRSA loan repayment for $50,000 of tuition at Rush University, and I learned a lot.
 You see all walks of life in a rural health clinic.
 There is a gap there in terms of available primary care.”

-Restricted practice sometimes asserts itself in other unpleasant ways, primarily through its establishment of a direct hierarchy: the supervising physician has final authority.
+Restricted practice sometimes asserts itself in unpleasant ways, primarily through establishing a direct hierarchy: the supervising physician has final authority.
 While that might be ideal in some specialty practice settings, many of the health services rendered in primary care and family practice are not highly complex issues.

 Under the current restrictions, an NP with a long history of working with a particular rural patient population may encounter conflicting opinions from a younger supervising physician who has just moved to the area; or an NP attempting to prescribe clinically safe contraceptives to a patient may meet resistance from an ideologically-opposed rural physician.
 Dr. Juestel has encountered both situations in her NP career.